Skip to content

 I have attached my resume and cover letter to this email.
 Please take a moment to review these to get a better idea of who I am and my experience.

 I would very much like to talk to you in more detail regarding this amazing opportunity at your company.
-Should you require anything other information, please do let me know.
+Should you need anything other information, please do let me know.

 Thank you for your time and I look forward to hearing from you shortly.